 DiodorusmAncient Greek (Latinized) Latinized form of the Greek name Διόδωρος (Diodoros) meaning "gift of Zeus", derived from the elements Διός (Dios) meaning "of Zeus" and δῶρον (doron) meaning "gift".
 This was the name of a 1st-century BC Greek historian.

-DorotheafGerman, Dutch, English, Late Greek Feminine form of the Late Greek name Δωρόθεος (Dorotheos), which meant "gift of god" from Greek δῶρον (doron) meaning "gift" and θεός (theos) meaning "god".
+DorotheafGerman, Dutch, English, Ancient Greek Feminine form of the Greek name Δωρόθεος (Dorotheos), which meant "gift of god" from Greek δῶρον (doron) meaning "gift" and θεός (theos) meaning "god".
 The name Theodore is composed of the same elements in reverse order.
 Dorothea was the name of two early saints, notably the 4th-century martyr Dorothea of Caesarea.
 It was also borne by the 14th-century Saint Dorothea of Montau, who was the patron saint of Prussia.

 GodivafAnglo-Saxon (Latinized) Latinized form of the Old English name Godgifu meaning "gift of god", from the elements god and giefu "gift".
 Lady Godiva was an 11th-century English noblewoman who, according to legend, rode naked through the streets of Coventry to protest the high taxes imposed by her husband upon the townspeople.